 So while you might think of "modern" and see images of houses built today, that's actually not what it means in terms of architecture.

 Contemporary design essentially means "the style of today."
 It's not something you can pinpoint because styles, fashions and trends change so quickly.

 To put it simply, "modern" refers to a specific period in American history, and "contemporary" refers to the ever-changing trends in house design.

 Now you have a better understanding of the basics, let's break it down a little more for you.

 Modernist architecture emerged in the 20th century and created homes that didn't have that ornate flare that homes of that time were so used to.
-Instead, the homes had open floor plans, asymmetry, and huge panels of windows or glass walls.
+Instead, the homes had open floor plans, asymmetry and huge panels of windows or glass walls.

 They wanted to create a simple home that was also highly functional.
 They left out anything unnecessary.

 In today's world, you might look at a home designed to look modern and consider it to be cold.
-Those stark lines and minimalism might seem off-putting at first, but when you step inside, you might be surprised at just how warm it all is.
+Those stark lines and minimalism might seem off-putting at first, but when you step inside, you might be surprised at how warm it is.